 Sending the right thank you note after a job interview makes you stand out.
 That’s important when you’re competing against others and increases the positive impression that you made at the interview.
 If your interview was perhaps on the fence, think about this as a way to tip the tables in your favor – even after the interview is over.
 Who can’t use a bit more of a positive impression?

-You’d be surprised how many “thank you notes” don’t have the words: thank you!
-They come in the form of “just checking in” or “keeping touch” or “touching base with you”.
-None of these are a good idea.
+You’d be surprised how many “thank you notes” don’t have the words “thank you”!
+They come in the form of “just checking in”, or “keeping in touch”, or “touching base with you”.
+These are not a good idea.
 They don’t further your cause nearly as far as actually writing the two words this note needs.
 This may sound obvious, but you want to write “Thank you for your time” in both the email title and as one of the first sentences of the email itself.

 Writing “thank you for the interview” sounds a bit like “thank you for doing your job” and less personal.
 You’re saying thank you for them interviewing YOU, as opposed to not contacting you at all.
 Hiring managers look for thank you notes after an interview, and it can absolutely sway them one way or another.

 No matter what way you decide to phrase it, make sure you include the words “thank you” in the email title and in the first few sentences in the email.